essencious/git-advice/README.md

 Here are some common patterns:

 * `*.DS_Store` - Ignore all files with `.DS_Store` file extension
-* `composer.lock` - Ignore all `composer.lock` files in all directory
+* `composer.lock` - Ignore all `composer.lock` files in all directories
 * `/vendor/` - Ignore the vendor directory and all directories and files inside it
 * `/app/cache/*` - Ignore all directories and files inside `/app/cache/` but not `/app/cache/`
 * `/app/config/parameters.yml` - Ignore only parameters.yml inside of the directory `/app/config/`